How to get over a relationship breakup or divorce and feel good again!

 Automobiles and horses are very different forms of "transportation."
 But when cars first came into use, do you think veterinarians were the best authorities to consult about automobiles?
 Think about it.

 Professions have vested interests.
-What I’m suggesting by this illustration is that the mental health professionals, the counselors and psychologists whose careers have been consumed by the daily exercise of traditional counseling, (or the doctors prescribing medication to feed the coffers of drug companies) the ones who know next to nothing about EFT, may not be interested in something so different from what they practice and are comfortable doing.
-One caveat: If you or anyone you know is taking an antidepressant or other psychotropic drug, you may want to watch this
+What I’m suggesting by this illustration is that the mental health professionals, the counselors and psychologists whose careers have been consumed by the daily exercise of traditional counseling, or the psychs prescribing medication - all these professionals who know next to nothing about EFT, may not be interested in something that’s “different” from what they practice and are comfortable doing.
+(One caveat: If you or anyone you know is taking an antidepressant or other psychotropic drug, you may want to watch this important movie about mental health fraud.)

 Many counselors who hear about EFT are often so skeptical that they choose not to check it out simply because the claims sound too good to be true.
-They're too comfortable with their horses.
+They're too comfortable with their old horses.
 Cars sound like a big risk.

 Stay with me a moment and you'll be glad you did.

 By now, you're probably wondering, "So, what is EFT if it's not counseling?
 And how will it help me get over my breakup?
 Well, it's pretty simple, really.
-If you haven’t already read "
+If you haven’t already read "What is EFT," do it now, then come back to read the rest of this page, or email me to set up a free initial phone consultation? ________________________________________________________

 Now, let's say I asked you to make a list of 5 negative issues related to your breakup.
 Your list might look like this: